-- 1. Robert Smithson [1535-1614], described on his tombstone in Wollaton Church as "Mr. Robert Smythson, Gent., architector and survayor to the most worthy house of Wollaton, with diverse others of great account".
+- 1. Robert Smithson [1535-1614], described on his tombstone 1 in Wollaton Church as "Mr. Robert Smythson, Gent., architector and survayor to the most worthy house of Wollaton, with diverse others of great account".
 He is said to have been master mason and architect at Longleat.2 - 2.
-John Smithson, architect, who built the riding house at Welbeck Abbey in 1623 and the stables in 1625.3 - John Smithson, who made "a plott for the glasse house" at Wollaton 3. in 1615.4 - Jo.
+John Smithson, architect, who built the riding house at Welbeck Abbey in 1623 and the stables in $1625.^3$ - 3.
+John Smithson, who made "a plott for the glasse house" at Wollaton in 1615.4 - 4.
+Jo.
 Smithson, whose signature appears on one of the Smithson drawings which were bought from the Smithson family of Bolsover by Lord Byron some time before 1762.5 - 5.
 John Smithson, buried at Bolsover, 16th November, 1634.6 - 6.
-Huntingdon Smithson, who died at Bolsover, 27th November, 1648.7 - 7.
-The descendants of Huntingdon Smithson.8 - 1 Reproduced in M. S. Briggs, The Architect in History, p.
-245. relating to Wollaton (see Hist.
+Huntingdon Smithson, who died at Bolsover, 27th November, 1648.7 - 7 The descendants of Huntingdon Smithson.8

+Reproduced in M. S. Briggs, The Architect in History, p.
+245. The Accounts relating to Wollaton (see Hist.
 MSS.
 Com., Middleton MSS., p.
-269) apparently neither relating to Wollaton (see Hist.
-MSS.
-Com., Middleton MSS., p.
 269) apparently neither prove nor disprove that he was the architect.
 For payments to Robert Smithson in connection with Wollaton, see ibid., p.
-452.

-2 Sir Reginald Blomfield.
-Short History of Renaissance Architecture, p.
-39.

-3 R. W. Goulding, op. cit.; Vertue, Anecdotes of Painting in England (Horace Walpole's edition, 1765, vol. ii., pp. 38-9).
+452. 2 Sir Reginald Blomfield, Short History of Renaissance Architecture, p.
+39. 3 R. W. Goulding, op. cit.; Vertue, Anecdotes of Painting in England (Horace Walpole's edition, 1765, vol. ii., pp. 38-9).
 4 Hist.
 MSS.
 Com., Middleton MSS., p.
-500. That the Smithson of our Account had some connection with Wollaton is suggested by the sum of 2s.
-6d. paid to "the brickman that came from Wollaton".
+500. That the Smithson of our Account had some connection with Wollaton '.
 As no brick appears to have been used at Bolsover during the period of our Account, the brickman, who was doubtless known to Smithson, presumably visited Bolsover in an advisory capacity, very possibly to ascertain whether the earth at Bolsover was suitable for brickmaking.
 5 J. A. Gotch, Development of House Design, etc., Journal R.I.B.A., xvi., pp. 41 seq.
-Some of the drawings are reproduced by M. B. Adams in "Sundry Draughts and Plans by Huntingdon Smithson, of Bolsover", Journal R.I.B.A., xiv., pp. 366 seq.
+Some of the drawings are reproduced by M. B. Adams in "Sundry Draughts and Plans by Huntingdon Smithson, of Bolsover ", Journal R.I.B.A., xiv., pp. 366 seq.
 There is no proof that the drawings were the work of Huntingdon Smithson (see Gotch, loc. cit.).
 6 Bolsover Parish Registers.
-The Vicar of Bolsover, Rev. Canon J. E. Paget, very kindly gave us every facility to examine the Registers, which commence in 1603, and the assistance of our colleague, Mr. D. Hamer, greatly eased the task of searching and the assistance of our colleague, Mr. D. Hamer, greatly eased the task of searching them.
-Unfortunately, the entries hardly ever give professions or descriptions.

-7 His tomb is now in the church at Bolsover, but, probably, not in its original

-The epitaph reads as follows:-
+The Vicar of Bolsover, Rev. Canon J. E. Paget, very kindly gave us every facility to examine the Registers, which commence in 1603, and the assistance of our colleague, Mr. D. Hamer, greatly eased the task of searching them.
+Unfortunately, the entries hardly every for professions or descriptions.
+7 His tomb is now in the church at Bolsover, but, probably, not in its original position.
+The epitaph reads as follows :-

-Reader beneath this plaine stone ly Smithsons remainders of mortality

-Whose skill in architecture did deserve

-A fairer tombe his mem'ry to preserve

-But since his noble gifts of piety

-To God to men justice and charity

-Arc gone to beaven a building to prese Are gone to heaven a building to prepare Not made with hands, his friends contented are He here shall rest in hope till th' world shall burn And intermingle ashes with his urne.
-Huntingdon Smithson Obiit IXbris 27 1648.
+Reader beneath this plaine stone ly Smithsons remainders of mortality Whose skill in architecture did deserve A fairer tombe his mem'ry to preserve But since his noble gifts of piety To God to men justice and charity Are gone to heaven a building to prepare Not made with hands, his friends contented are He here shall rest in hope till th' world shall burn And intermingle ashes with his urne.
+Huntingdon Smithson Gent.
+Obiit IXbris 27 1648.